interactiveaudiolab/interactiveaudiolab.github.io/readme.md

 ## Headings
 - Maintain the hierarchy of header tags -- Don't skip from h2 to h5.
 This can throw off screen readers that use this structure to create an outline for previewing content.
 - On a similar note, when you are writing content you should start with h2, as h1 is set up on this site to display the title of the page.

 ## Lists
 - If a piece of text is a list of items, or a table, use the semantic HTML markup for these formats.
 Things that look like a list that don't use the HTML syntax is difficult for a screen reader to navigate

 # Deployment
 Deployment is admittedly a bit hacky at the moment given the already-existing history in this repo, and the limitations that GitHub has on plugins that can be used on their site.
 1. Once you're finished making changes in development, be sure to run ``jekyll serve`` to re-render the site.
 If you don't none of your changes will appear on the site.
 2. merge any changes you've made into the ``source`` branch.
 This is, for our purposes, the master repo, as the ``master`` branch is just for the rendered site.
 Deal with conflicts that arise.
-3. ``git checkout master``
-4. ``git reset --hard 3b5f899`` This resets your branch to the point before any new updates to the site were created.
-5. ``git push -f origin master`` This will force the remote site to revert back to its original state.
-This means the site will go down at this time.
-6. ``git merge source`` Adding the new site back into the master branch.
-7. delete all folders except for ``_site``, as that's where the rendered website is located.
-8. move the contents of ``_site`` into the root.
-9. delete ``_site``
-10. ``git add .``
+3. Checkout the master branch in a separate directory from the source branch you have been working on.
+4. Copy the content of `_site` from the source branch directory into the new directory, replacing any previous files in master with the newly generated build files.
+5. In your directory containing the master branch, add the new files to git with ``git add .``.
-11. ``git commit -m "merging source into master``
+6. Commit your changes with ``git commit -m "merging source into master``.
-12. ``git push``
+7. Upload your changes to GitHub with ``git push``.
+This will trigger a re-render of the webpage.

 The site may take a minute to re-render and publish.